Techniques for Solving Static Klein-Gordon Equation with Self-Interaction $\lambda\phi^4$ and Arbitrary Spherical Source Terms: Massive Self Interacting Case

 \section{Massive Self Interacting Case}

 We now address the solution of the full differential equation from eq.~\ref{eq:KG24 spherical} including the $\lambda\phi^3$ term.
 We are not aware of a general analytic solution to this equation.
 Ref.~\cite{Frasca:2009bc} determined the time and space varying wave solution in the absence of a source term.
+Refs.~\cite{Burrage:2021nys,Braden:2020zfa} investigated this equation with a source term but with the opposite sign on $m^2$.
 To understand the behavior of the full equation we turn to approximations and numerical solutions.

 We begin by identifying several useful properties of this equation to aid in numerical solutions.
 First, we note that the term $\phi'/r$ becomes $0/0$ as $r\to0$.
 In the limit $r\to0$, since $\phi'(0)=0$, we have that $\phi''(0)=\lim_{r\to0}\phi'(r)/r$ by L'H\^opital's rule.
 Thus